Mirror, mirror on the wall, who’s the fairest of them all? The answer: not the organizations led by narcissists.

 A new paper by Berkeley Haas Prof. Jennifer Chatman and colleagues shows not only the profound impact narcissistic leaders have on their organizations, but also the long-lasting damage they inflict.
 Like carriers of a virus, narcissistic leaders “infect” the very cultures of their organizations, the researchers found, leading to dramatically lower levels of collaboration and integrity at all levels—even after they are gone.

-The paper, “When ‘Me’ Trumps ‘We’: Narcissistic Leaders and the Cultures they Create,” in-press and published online by The Academy of Management Discoveries, is co-authored by Charles A. O’Reilly of Stanford’s Graduate School of Business (MBA 71 and PhD 75) and former Berkeley Haas PhD student Bernadette Doerr.
+The paper, “When ‘Me’ Trumps ‘We’: Narcissistic Leaders and the Cultures they Create,” in-press in the journal The Academy of Management Discoveries, is co-authored by Charles A. O’Reilly of Stanford’s Graduate School of Business (MBA 71 and PhD 75) and former Berkeley Haas PhD student Bernadette Doerr.

 In previous research about toxic leaders, Chatman and her colleagues found that narcissistic CEOs have a dark side that reveals itself slowly over time.
 Their exploitative, self-absorbed behavior sets them apart from the charismatic, “transformational” leaders they are often confused with.
 They are also paid more than their non-narcissistic peers, and there’s a larger gap between their pay and those of other top executives in their companies, often because they are so good at unfairly claiming credit for other’s accomplishments.
 Narcissistic leaders get their companies involved in more lawsuits, as well, Chatman and her colleagues’ research has found.